 The College's Title IX Coordinator is the person designated by the College who is responsible for coordinating the College's compliance with its obligations under Title IX.
 The Title IX Coordinator is responsible for the administrative response to complaints of sexual harassment.
 The Title IX Coordinator is available to discuss the grievance process, coordinate supportive measures, explain the College's policies and procedures, and provide education on relevant issues.
-The Title IX Coordinators may designate one or more Assistant Title IX Coordinators to facilitate any of these responsibilities.
+The Title IX Coordinator may designate one or more Assistant Title IX Coordinators to facilitate any of these responsibilities.

-Any member of the College's community may contact the Title IX Coordinator or Assistant Coordinators with questions.
-The Title IX Coordinators' contact information is as follows:
+Any member of the College's community may contact the Title IX Coordinators with questions.
+The Title IX Coordinator and Assistant Title IX Coordinators' contact information is as follows: